GSA/digitalgov.gov/content/events/2018/2018-01-09-responding-to-a-disaster-how-usagov-helped-shape-the-digital-response-in-puerto-rico.md

 [USAGov](https://www.usa.gov/explore/), which has been designated as the official channel of disaster communications for the federal government, supported efforts by building a digital response team in Washington, but also by sending a bilingual digital team member to Puerto Rico.
 The task included assisting the External Affairs team of the Joint Information Center with bolstering their digital capabilities.

-A team made up of FEMA reservists, federal government bilingual communicators, and local hires tackled emergency response and recovery efforts, which included bolstering their digital capabilities and a number of tactics for reaching survivors with critical information.
+A team made up of FEMA reservists, FEMA digital communications experts, federal government bilingual communicators, and local hires tackled emergency response and recovery efforts, which included bolstering their digital capabilities and a number of tactics for reaching survivors with critical information

 ### In this Q&A you'll learn about:
 - Digital tactics and tools FEMA and USAGov employed to help survivors